guigo2k/ganesh/README.md

 ### Note

 By default, applications do not have access to the host system.
-You can --link your app to other containers or mount specific directories from the host using Docker volumes.
+You can --link your app to other containers or mount specific directories from your host system using Docker volumes.

 For more information visit the [Docker Docs](https://docs.docker.com/).